dsi-clinic/the-clinic/README.md

 The University of Chicago Computer Science Department has an in-depth list of related resources that you can find [here](https://uchicago-cs.github.io/student-resource-guide/).

 If you need help using Unix, docker or any of the tools used in the clinic this is an invaluable resource.

+## Previous Quarter Projects

+We keep information on all of our previous projects [here](./projects/projects.md).